jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

 The two examples represent distinct individuals (but different libraries of a
-single sample or multiple sequencing of the same library), and for this study
+single sample in the case of different `.A` characters or multiple sequencing
+of the same library in the case of the date string `.170817`).
+In this study
-we did not consider differences in sampling source of the calculus.
+we did not consider possible differences in sampling tooth source of the
+calculus, and therefore pooled accordingly either at sampling or
+_in silico_ here.

 ##### Libraries not requiring merging